Netruk44/Netruk44.github.io/content/post/implementing-hand-gestures-on-apple-vision/index.md

 // In global scope, possibly inside a Globals.swift or similar. var latestHandTracking = HandsStatus()
 ```
+{{% img-subtitle %}}
+*Ew, a global.*
+{{% /img-subtitle %}}

 I dislike using global variables, but it's what I did in Spatial Physics Playground (which was based off some Apple documentation sample code).

-I haven't yet found a way to avoid it, either, as there doesn't seem to be any mechanism to transfer external data into a System.
-Refactoring out the global is left as an exercise for the reader...and my future self 😊.
+I also haven't yet found a way to avoid it either, as there doesn't seem to be any mechanism to transfer external data into a System.

+Refactoring out the global is left as an exercise for the reader.
+And my future self. 😊

 Now let's update the `HandTrackingModel` to store the latest hand state.